-Your HDB has reached Minimum Occupation Period (MOP).
+Your HDB has reached Minimum Occupation Period (MOP) in year 2021.
 Now what?

 I often encounter clients reaching out to me for advise when their Singapore HDB flat approaches the minimum occupation period.